DaMere03/DaMere03/README.md

 - 👋 Hi, I’m @DaMere03
-- 👀 I’m interested in Front End Development
+- 👀 I’m proficient in Full Stack Development
-- 🌱 I’m currently learning ReactJS, Java, & Python
+- 🌱 I’m very efficient in ReactJS, Tailwind CSS, SQL, and PHP
+    - I am currently learning Version Control, CI\CD Pipelines, and Cloud Services
 - 💞️ I’m looking to collaborate on anything.
-I am very open to new project
+I am very open to new projects
+- ☺️ I inspire to work with others and share more of my journey this year.
 - 📫 How to reach me:
--   Phone Number: 267-239-8583
+    - Phone Number: 215-239-8583
     - Email: king.damere03@gmail.com

 <!---
 DaMere03/DaMere03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.